davemeurer/github-action/README.md

 serverUrl: https://polaris.synopsys.com
 ```

-Then just including the Polaris™ URL and Access Token in detect should suffice.
+Then include the Polaris URL and Access Token in the Detect parameters.

 ```